dylanhawley/Rocketry/README.md

 ## Introduction

-`Launch Feed` is an iOS application designed with Apple's `WidgetKit` and `SwiftUI` frameworks.
+`T Minus` is an iOS application designed with Apple's `WidgetKit` and `SwiftUI` frameworks.
 We eliminate the need to open an app for detailed information on an upcoming launch by utilizing the various wigets compatible with the iOS lockscreen, home screen, and watchOS.

 ## Resources